 Low ossification scores mean better eating quality and better compliance in cattle presented for grading.
 Cattle with fast growth rates will reach slaughter weight at a younger age and reduced ossification.
+By selecting for 200 and 400-day weight EBVs producers are able to reduce the time taken for cattle to reach finished weight, having lower ossification scores at the time of slaughter.
 Ensuring cattle have ample energy and protein for every stage of growth will assist ossification management.

-Heifers selected as culls should be managed the same as steers going to the meat trade however it may be necessary to turn the heifers off early to avoid over fat carcases.
+Heifers selected as culls should be managed the same as steers destined for slaughter however it may be necessary to turn the heifers off early to avoid over fat carcases.